TRAVEL TIPS

 ATM Card: La Manzanilla now has ATM machines!
 Using an ATM machine is an easy way to get pesos, and you will get the best exchange rate.
 Be advised that if you wait until a Saturday night to get pesos you might be out of luck, with only a couple of machines in town you might not always get the pesos you need the minute you need them.

 Credit Card: You should bring a credit card but don’t expect you can use it everywhere.
-A few restaurants, the Galeria La Manzanilla and a couple of grocery stores take credit cards.
-Most business are pesos only.
+Larger restaurants and grocery stores take credit card but the local street food vendors usually do not.

 What to Pack: La Manzanilla is very casual, pack light and leave room for all the treasures you are going to buy a the Tianguis- Friday market.
 If you forget something- swimsuit, shoes, shorts, dress, sandals- you name it…you’ll be able to pick it up in town.
 There is a gym in town so if working out is your thing bring your tennis shoes, or if you like hiking the hills, same thing bring comfortable shoes.
 Winter months can be “chilly” in the evening and mornings a light fleece or sweater is nice to have.

 Health: La Manzanilla has very basic medical facilities.
-We do have a working ambulance service and the members of the team have some basic training.
 Just off the main road into town is a Central De Salud and its USUALLY staffed with a doctor.
-Other medical services can be found here.
+There are a couple of pharmacies where you can find basic medication including antibiotics.

 Travel Insurance: It’s recommended to purchase travel insurance.
 You’ve paid for a flight, vacation rental, maybe a rental car and now something has happened, and you can’t make it.
 Travel insurance to the rescue.